Forward selection and post-selection inference in factorial designs: Proofs

-\commenting{ \textbf{Making adjustment for failure of perfect selection.} Now to translate the above results into a non-asymptotic bound for the algorithm output $\hY_{\textsc{r}}$, we only need to adjust for failure of screening:
+\commenting{ \textbf{Making adjustment for the failure of selection consistency.} Now to translate the above results into a non-asymptotic bound for the algorithm output $\hY_{\textsc{r}}$, we only need to adjust for failure of selection:

 }